A topic from the subject of Organic Chemistry in Chemistry.

 This experiment demonstrates:

-• The principles of organic chemistry synthesis, including esterification and purification.
+• The principles of organic chemistry synthesis, including esterification and purification techniques.

-• The use of physical and spectroscopic techniques for characterization of organic compounds.
+• The use of physical (melting point) and spectroscopic (IR) techniques for the characterization of organic compounds.

-• The practical relevance of aspirin as a commonly used pharmaceutical drug.
+• The practical relevance of aspirin as a commonly used pharmaceutical drug and the importance of purity in pharmaceuticals.

 Share on: